DOCTORAL DEGREE PROGRAMS

-A candidate who fails the final examination may be allowed to repeat it upon approval by the graduate faculty concerned and the Graduate Division.
+A candidate who fails the final examination may be allowed to repeat it upon approval by the graduate faculty concerned.
+Notification should be sent to the Graduate Student Services Office via the Form II of a second attempt.
 A candidate who fails the final oral examination twice is dropped from the program and loses classified graduate student status.

 A candidate who passes the examination, and who has met all other requirements, will be awarded the doctoral degree at the end of the appropriate term.

 The doctoral dissertation for the PhD is expected to be a scholarly presentation of an original contribution to knowledge resulting from independent research.

 An essential aspect of dissertation research is the free and full dissemination of research results.
 Moreover, all dissertations must be publicly defended in an oral examination.
 Therefore, proprietary or classified information is not suitable for a dissertation; data which cannot be made public at the time of the final defense should not be incorporated into the student's research.

 When the dissertation topic has been approved by the doctoral committee, it will notify the Graduate Student Services Office through submission of Student Progress Form II.
 The candidate may then register for the dissertation research course (800) during the next registration period.

 A candidate should look to the chair of his or her doctoral committee for primary direction regarding research methods and the preparation of results.
 It is the joint responsibility of the chair and the student to see that all members of the committee are kept informed of the scope, plan, and progress of both the research and the dissertation.
 Guidelines for preparation of the dissertation can be obtained on the Graduate Education website.